Ramaa Mosley: The Brass Teapot

-Tatterdemalion
+Lost Child

-Mosley's second feature film the dramatic thriller Tatterdemalion, was shot in the Ozarks starring Leven Rambin, Taylor John Smith and Jim Parrack.
-The film premiered at The Heartland Film Festival, Bentonville Film Festival, Florida Film Festival and screened in film festivals nationally and internationally to wide acclaim.
-The film was written by Mosley and Tim Macy and went on to win Best Narrative Film at Kansas City Film Festival.
-Leven Rambin also won Best Actress at the 64th Taormina Film Festival in Italy.Tatterdemalion was acquired for distribution by Breaking Glass.
-The name was changed to "Lost Child" and premiered September 14, 2018 in theaters across the US.Tatterdemalion is a dramatic thriller about an army veteran (Fern) who returns home to the Ozarks to look for her brother (Billy) and finds an abandoned boy in the woods.
-As she searches for answers about the child's identity, she discovers a mysterious world of folklore, clan rules and lies.
+Mosley's second feature film was initially known as Tatterdemalion, before being renamed Lost Child.
+The dramatic thriller was shot in the Ozarks starring Leven Rambin, Taylor John Smith, and Jim Parrack.
+The film premiered at the Heartland Film Festival, Bentonville Film Festival, and the Florida Film Festival.
+It was screened in film festivals nationally and internationally to wide acclaim.
+The film was written by Mosley and Tim Macy and went on to win Best Narrative Film at the Kansas City Film Festival.
+Leven Rambin also won for Best Actress at the 64th Taormina Film Festival in Sicily, Italy.

+The film was acquired for distribution by Breaking Glass as Tatterdemalion.
+The name was changed to "Lost Child" and premiered September 14, 2018 in theaters across the U.S. Lost Child is a dramatic thriller about an army veteran (Fern) who returns home to the Ozarks to look for her brother (Billy) and finds an abandoned boy in the woods.
+As she tries to find answers about the child's identity, she comes across a mysterious world of folklore, clan rules, and lies.
 The film was produced by Gina Resnick along with Tim Macy, Ramaa Mosley, and Paul Cameron Gray.
-The film was financed by Green Hummingbird Pictures.
+It was financed by Green Hummingbird Pictures.

 Nelson

-In January 2017, it was reported that Mosley is attached to direct the supernatural thriller Nelson aka Hypergraphia which started to start shoot in the Fall of 2018.
-The script is based on an original idea that Mosley and Tim Macy developed five years prior to their collaboration on The Brass Teapot.
+In January 2017, it was reported that Mosley would direct the supernatural thriller Nelson aka Hypergraphia which was to shoot in the Fall of 2018.
+The script is based on an original idea which Mosley and Tim Macy developed five years prior to their collaboration on The Brass Teapot.

 Sometimes Thieves

-In February 2015, it was reported that Mosley is attached to direct Sometimes Thieves, a crime romance movie, written by Ryan Cannon, which she developed with producers Dallas Brennan and Jeff Elliot.
+In February 2015, it was reported that Mosley was attached to direct Sometimes Thieves, a crime romance movie, written by Ryan Cannon, which she developed with producers Dallas Brennan and Jeff Elliot.
 The movie was set to begin principal photography in July 2015.

 Other projects

 In October 2017, it was reported that Mosley is in development on the supernatural love story The Reason, about a high school student who wakes up from a car accident with superhuman powers.
-Mosley wrote the script to direct under her production company banner, Laundry Films, Inc.
+She wrote the script to direct under her production company banner, Laundry Films, Inc.

 Mosley co-wrote The Mommy Group with Jamie Pachino.
-The feature script is currently in development with Laundry Films set to produce and Mosley to direct.
-The premise of this film finds a group of new moms that find their diverse lives intersecting so they form a 'Mommy Group' to help them survive the war zone of motherhood.
+The feature script is in development with Laundry Films set to produce and Mosley to direct.
+The premise of the film is a group of new moms who find their diverse lives intersecting.
+They form a 'Mommy Group' to help them survive the "war zone" of motherhood.